2026 reality check: “agent reliability” now shows up in renewal calls and audit meetings

 |---|---|---|---|

-- Log every tool call with inputs, outputs, latency, and authorization decision.
+- Record every tool call with inputs, outputs, latency, and the authorization decision.

-- Use staged autonomy with explicit dollar/risk thresholds and approval flows.
+- Stage autonomy with explicit risk thresholds and approval flows.